-- 39. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct (other than gross misconduct involving criminal activity where regulations 40 and 41 apply) under section 44(4) of the Law, an appointing officer shall - (a) collect evidence of the actions or omissions of the staff member that are the subject of concern; - (b) advise the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and advise him that the actions or omissions may be grounds for instant dismissal; - (c) provide an opportunity for the staff member to explain his position (both orally and in writing); and - (d) reassess the situation in light of the staff member's explanation and notify the staff member, (both orally and in writing), of the results of the reassessment. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the staff member for gross misconduct under section 44(4) of the Law have been proven, the appointing officer may dismiss the staff member with immediate effect. - (3) Upon deciding to dismiss a staff member under paragraph (2), the appointing officer, at the earliest opportunity, shall - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and

-- (b) arrange for the dismissal to take immediate effect. - (4) Upon dismissing a staff member on the grounds of gross misconduct, the appointing officer shall notify the Head of the Civil Service in writing of the dismissal, the grounds, and the process followed.
+- 39. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct (other than gross misconduct involving criminal activity where regulations 40 and 41 apply) under section 44(4) of the Law, an appointing officer shall - (a) collect evidence of the actions or omissions of the staff member that are the subject of concern; - (b) advise the staff member of the concerns (both orally and in writing) including providing the staff member with a copy of the evidence collected, and advise the staff member that the actions or omissions may be grounds for instant dismissal; - (c) provide an opportunity for the staff member to explain their position (both orally and in writing); and - (d) reassess the situation in light of the staff member's explanation and notify the staff member (both orally and in writing), of the results of the reassessment. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the grounds for dismissing the staff member for gross misconduct under section 44(4) of the Law have been proven, the appointing officer may dismiss the staff member with immediate effect. - (3) Upon deciding to dismiss a staff member under paragraph (2), the appointing officer, at the earliest opportunity, shall - (a) notify the staff member that the staff member is being dismissed under the terms of the the staff member's employment agreement; and - (b) arrange for the dismissal to take immediate effect. - (4) Upon dismissing a staff member on the grounds of gross misconduct, the appointing officer shall notify the Head of the Civil Service in writing of the dismissal, the grounds, and the process followed.